'The world is watching', Kushner tells Saudi crown prince on Khashoggi

 Riyadh initially denied knowledge of his fate before saying he was killed in a fight in the consulate, a reaction greeted skeptically by several Western governments, straining relations with the world’s biggest oil exporter.

 But as incredulity deepened over Saudi Arabia’s account, comments from President Donald Trump have varied.
-He has appeared at times to downplay Riyadh’s role in the incident, but also warned of potential economic sanctions.
+He has appeared at times to play down Riyadh’s role in the incident, but also warned of potential economic sanctions.
 He has repeatedly highlighted the kingdom’s importance as an ally.

 Kushner, Trump’s son-in-law and senior adviser, has cultivated a personal relationship with Prince Mohammed and urged Trump to act with caution to avoid upsetting a critical strategic and economic relationship, a senior administration official said.